yiisoft/view/docs/basic-functionality.md

 ### Dynamic Content

-When caching content, you may encounter the situation where a large fragment of content is relatively static except at one or a few places.
-For example, a page header may display the main menu bar together with the name of the current user.
+When caching content, you may encounter the situation where a large fragment of content is relatively static except one or a few places.
+For example, a page header may display a main menu bar together with a name of the current user.
 Another problem is that the content being cached may contain PHP code that must be executed for every request.
 Both problems can be solved by using the `Yiisoft\View\Cache\DynamicContent` class.

 ```php